-- The Trope Namer is Circles, where the characters are drawn as various anthropomorphic animals, but stated by Word of God to be actually human beings seen through a "furry lens".
+- The Trope Namer is Circles, where the characters are drawn as various anthropomorphic animals, often fuzzy mammals, but stated by Word of God to be actually human beings seen through a "furry lens".
 Finally confirmed in the last "issue", which is actually an illustrated novel, where the narration pretty explicitly describes the characters as human... while the illustrations still show them as animals.

 - Maus is an a biography of Art Spiegelman's father, in which various ethnic groups are visually portrayed as animal species (i.e. Jews as mice, Germans as cats, French as frogs, et cetera).
 Contextually, they are still human beings, and refer to themselves as such; they are not allegorical animals representing human groups.

 - Disney Mouse and Duck Comics generally do depict their characters as actual animals (albeit functionally human, for all intents and purposes).
 Not so much The Life and Times of Scrooge McDuck, where the characters are very explicitly human beings, depicted (often randomly) as either ducks or Dog Face.
 The fact that they meet historical figures and racial/ethnic profiling conforms to the real world pretty much seals the deal.

 - The characters of Lackadaisy are portrayed as anthropomorphic cats, but (at least in the canon strips) act exactly like prohibition-era humans.
 The non-canon strips have an occasional Furry Reminder, like Rocky claiming he had to shave Freckle's face to see his freckle, and the characters being confused what Tracy J. Butler's Author Avatar (depicted as a cartoony human) actually is.
 Tracy J. Butler also made some drawings how the characters would look like as humans - which is presumably their actual appearance.

 - The furry writer's podcast "Fangs and Fonts" refers to this type of fiction as "zipperback", with the implication that the characters might as well be humans in fursuits.